Support for Coping with the Loss of a Child with Turner Syndrome

 - Help in practical ways – run simple errands for them or ask what you can do

-- Do something to honor their child – this does not have to be grand or expensive.
+- Do something to honor their loved one – This does not have to be grand or expensive.
 Plant a flower, release a balloon or send a TSF Memorial Card

 - Remember an “I’m sorry” goes a long way